 the words ‘is’, ‘are’, and ‘will’ imply statements of fact.

+NOTE – These conventions do not imply constraints on diction in text that is clearly informative in nature.

-The word ‘participant’ denotes an entity that has the ability to acquire or broadcast navigation messages and/or radio frequencies, for example, a spacecraft, a quasar, a tracking station, a tracking instrument, or an agency.
+The word ‘participant’ denotes an entity that has the ability to acquire or broadcast navigation messages and/or radio frequencies, for example, a spacecraft, a quasar, a tracking station, a tracking instrument, or an agency center, as discussed in reference [E8].
+Thus there may exist Tracking Data Messages for which there is no applicable spacecraft.

+The term 'agency' denotes an exchange partner.
+This usage is due to the history of the CCSDS, which was formed as a coalition of the world's space agencies.
+Over time, as the space industry and the CCSDS have evolved, there is a wider group of organizations (e.g., military, commercial) that could utilize CCSDS standards.
+In this document, the term 'agency' is meant to encompass any and all of these exchange partners.

 The term ‘n/a’ or ‘N/A’ denotes an attribute that is not applicable or not available.

 The following conventions for unit notations apply throughout this Recommended Standard.
 Insofar as possible, an effort has been made to use units that are part of the International System of Units (SI Units); units are either SI base units, SI derived units, or units outside the SI that are accepted for use with the SI (see reference [8]).
 There are a small number of specific cases where units that are more widely used in the navigation community are specified, but every effort has been made to minimize these departures from the SI.

-%: per cent
+%: percent

 dBHz: decibels referenced to one Hz